 - Hide menu

 Shiva Thapa is a 20-year-old boxer from Guwahati.
-He is currently ranked World No 2 and is the youngest Indian boxer to qualify for the Olympics and put up a good show in London in 2012.
+He is currently ranked World No 3 and is the youngest Indian boxer to qualify for the Olympics and put up a good show in London in 2012.
 His splendid boxing skills have fetched him ten gold, one silver and three bronze medals from 16 national and international tournaments.
-Shiva is the first Indian boxer to play for a WSB franchise – USA Knockout.
+Shiva is the first of the only two Indian boxers to play for a WSB franchise – USA Knockouts.

 Shiva Thapa was born as the youngest of six siblings born to PadamThapa, a karate instructor in Guwahati.
 His father and elder brother GobindThapa, a national-level medal-winning boxer, were sources of inspiration for the young Thapa.
 Mike Tyson’s bouts also inspired him to take the sport seriously.